 - Easier Than Easy: Some maps like this like to add difficulties that aren't even 1 star.

 - Fake Difficulty:

-- Is HEAVILY discouraged nowadays, and maps with it have a very low chance of being ranked.
-Using tricks like low (or high) Approach Rate, high HP drain, etc., are no longer acceptable in the Ranked Beatmaps section.
+- On mapping side, it's HEAVILY discouraged nowadays, and maps with it have a very low chance of being ranked.
+Using solely tricks like low (or high) Approach Rate, high HP drain, etc., are no longer acceptable in the Ranked Beatmaps section.
 In addition, some very specific mapping techniques are not allowed to be ranked due to being very confusing and frustrating for players.
 A list of these can be found here

 - There was a time when maps could be impossible to S-rank, even by Auto.

 - Or have FAKE SPINNERS in the storyboard.

 - Playing for score?
 Aside from the combo multipliers practically encouraging restarting over one mistake (a game design element shared with osu!'s source game), modifiers add to your score, most notoriously the modifier that increases the song's speed by 50% to give a 12% score boost.
 So to get high-ranking scores you have to alter the song.

 - Fun with Acronyms: GMT (Global Moderator Team), QAT (Quality Assurance Team).

 - Also, some teams that don't exist anymore, like the QAT (Quality Assurance Team), MAT (Modding Assistance Team), and BAT (Beatmap Appreciation Team).

 - Game Within a Game: Taiko, Catch The Beat, and osu!mania modes.